Original title : Brian Cytrynbaum – Putting down roots

 His entire business is based on the very simple principle of offering the best quality at affordable prices.
 Although it appears that Brian Cytrynbaum could talk all day about Majestic Filatures and its 17,000 points of sale, he in fact has interests in other areas as well.
 “We purchased the Kiki de Montparnasse luxury lingerie brand almost four years ago and are using the same approach.
 Kiki products have always been made of very high-quality materials, but without our manufacturing model, which controls every step from raw material to finished product, the brand was unable to offer a better price.
 Today, pieces that used to retail for $600 now sell for $300.”

 In all fourteen of his business divisions, Brian Cytrynbaum works to implement the same system, to reach the same informed, educated clientele that is looking for thoughtful, sustainable choices.
 “Our fourteen divisions are the best in their niche.
+We never settle for second place.
+Although one of my businesses only manufactures one jacket and another makes just one pair of slacks, they are the best, at the best price.”
+As if the clothing business were not enough, Brian Cytrynbaum also owns Starlink Aviation, a private charter company, the Java U café chain and several real estate interests.

 Cindy Bruna wearing this timeless basic.